Search: 3045 results

 {Therefore what should you do}, brothers?
 Whenever you come together, each one of you has a psalm, has a teaching, has a revelation, has a tongue, has an interpretation.
 All [things] must be [done] for edification.

-But if there is no interpreter, that person should keep silent in the church and speak to himself and to God.
+If an interpreter is not present, the speaker should remain silent in the church and speak to himself and God.

-Two or three prophets should speak, and the others should evaluate.
+Two or three prophets should speak, and others should weigh carefully what is said.

-If anyone thinks he is a prophet or spiritual, he should recognize that what I write to you is the Lord’s command.
+If anyone thinks he is a prophet or spiritual, he should recognize that [the things] which I am writing to you are of the Lord.

 Then the end, when he should deliver up the kingdom to God, and the Father; when he should leave unemployed every beginning and every authority and power.